At a Glance

 9.30 Safe trailer loading.

 1o.30 Biking day at Haldon Hill cycle area. developing skills and leadership on a variety of forest trails.
-Packed lunch.
+Packed lunch (ingredients provided by us, made by you).

 17.00.
 Clean-down Bikes